jwiedeman/NeuralDojo/market_NN_plus_ultra/docs/reporting.md

 if summary.triggered:
     print("Run blocked:")
 for alert in summary.triggered:
     print(" -", alert)
 ```

+The same helper powers the `scripts/operations_summary.py` CLI for quick JSON
+summaries.
+Pass `--benchmark-column` when invoking the CLI to add excess return,
+tracking error, information ratio, and beta diagnostics alongside the standard
+Sharpe and drawdown outputs.

 ## Analyst Feedback Workflow